moodlehq/moodle-local_ci/README.md

 ## Dependencies

-+ Some checks require a MySQL, master-based site to be up and running.
++ Some checks require a MySQL, Moodle main-based site to be up and running.
 + Some checks require a PHP engine to run (other are pure shell scripts).
 + Some checks require the installation of 3rd part tools (phpunit...).
 + Some checks require the presence of local_moodlecheck local plugin.